kylevedder/MatterportDataSampling/README.md

 # Matterport Bounding Box Dataset Generator

+This script generates supervised datasets of the specified objects in [Matterport3D](https://niessner.github.io/Matterport/)'s house meshes, using [AIHabitat](https://aihabitat.org/) to render the views.

 ## Setup

-Setup a `data/` folder with a path to the `matterport` dataset, e.g.
+Download Matterport3D.
+Inside the repo, use symlinks inside the `data/` folder to link to the `matterport` dataset, e.g.

 ```
 data